AgentTorch/AgentTorch/readme.md

 on how to setup your environment, make changes to the codebase, and contribute them back to the project.

+## License

+Copyright (c) 2023 Ayush Chopra

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+This means you are free to share and adapt the material for non-commercial purposes, as long as you give appropriate credit and indicate if changes were made.
+For more details, see the [LICENSE.md](LICENSE.md) file in this repository.

 ## Impact

 > **AgentTorch models are being deployed across the globe.**